Yahoo Japan: Search engine

-One of its primary businesses, originally the Yahoo!
-Japan search engine was a directorytype search engine, similar to Yahoo! in the United States.
-A crawlertype search engine was used as well, and as the popularity of the crawlertype search engine gradually increased, after October 3, 2005, Yahoo!
-Japan began utilizing only the crawlertype engine.
+The Yahoo!
+Japan search engine was a directory-type search engine, similar to Yahoo! in the United States.
+A crawler-type search engine was used as well, and as the popularity of the crawler-type search engine gradually increased, after October 3, 2005, Yahoo!
+Japan began utilizing only the crawler-type engine.
 On June 29, 2017, Yahoo!
 Japan announced that the directory-based search engine "Yahoo!
 Category", which had been in operation since its establishment, would be abolished on March 29, 2018.

-As a crawlertype search engine, Yahoo!
+As a crawler-type search engine, Yahoo!
 Japan initially used technology from the Japanese company Goo, which used Google's technology.
 The company later switched to using Yahoo Search Technology (YST), developed by Yahoo! in the US.
 In addition to serving as a standard search engine, Yahoo!
 Japan partnered with Twitter to provide real-time search for tweets.
 It also receives data feeds from partner companies; Cookpad and Naver information is displayed in search results.

-"Yahoo!
-Search Custom Search" was discontinued on March 31, 2019.
+Yahoo!
+Search Custom Search was discontinued on March 31, 2019.